wsq94317/SoftwareTechnologyGroup47/README.md

 The assignment work for this course is a group-based (max 3 people) data analysis project that is split into 2 parts – design and implementation.
 There are several different datasets in this repository – you will need to choose 1 that your team will work on for both Part A and B. The overall goal for this assignment is to develop a simple data analysis and visualisation tool for a dataset.
 You will need to design and implement this tool, and it must provide a graphical user interface that will handle the analysis and visualisation of the data.
 Each dataset has a number of analysis and visualisation tasks that your interface must enable a user to perform.
 In addition to the listed tasks, you must come up with 1 additional analysis/visualisation/insight that your software provides (you will need to come up with an appropriate task based on the dataset you pick).
 All the assignment work must be hosted on a github repo with access restricted to your group members.
 This repository should have a track record of regular commits showing the incremental (and group-based) work done on the project.
 ALL project resources (documents, code, images, other) should be in the github repo.

+Additionally, your private git repo should be shared with the following accounts:
+- 2810ICT-7810ICT-Assignment

 ### Part A - Project Management (25%, Due Sunday 3th September)

 #### Submission Requirements
 This assignment must be submitted online via L@G under the assessment page.
 Only 1 submission per group is needed.
 Your submission should include;
 - Project Plan.docx - A project plan document.
 You should use the provided template.
 - Software Design Document.docx - A software design document.
 You should use the provided template.